shivam4969/shivam4969/README.md

 - 💞️ I’m looking to collaborate on a programming game
 - 📫 How to reach me Shivamgosavi123@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a traveller to 4 places for my Degres
+- ⚡ Fun fact: I travelled to 4 places for my Degree

 <!---
 shivam4969/shivam4969 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to review your changes.
 --->